Kukur Tihar

-Kukur Tihar (also called Narak Chaturdashi, कुकुर तिहार) is an annual Hindu festival originating from Nepal which falls on the second day of the festival of Tihar (around October or November).
+Khicha Puja (also called Kukur Tihar, Narak Chaturdashi, कुकुर तिहार) is an annual festival originating from Nepal which falls on the second day of the festival of Swanti or Tihar (around October or November).
+The second day of Swanti or Tihar, called Khicha Puja or Kukur Tihar, is dedicated to the worship of dogs.
 On this day, people worship dogs to please Yama, the god of death, as they are considered to be his messengers.
-Dogs are decorated with tilaka and wear flower garlands around their necks.
+Dogs are decorated with shina or tilaka and wear flower garlands around their necks.
 Worshippers offer them various foods including meat, milk, eggs, and dog food.
 It is considered a sin if someone acts disrespectfully to a dog on this day.

-Kukur Tihar is also celebrated worldwide by the Nepalese diaspora.
+Khicha puja is also celebrated worldwide by the Nepalese diaspora.

 Background

 Tihar is a five-day-long Hindu festival originating from Nepal; it is the second-largest festival in the country, after Dashain.
 Kukur Tihar is celebrated on the second day of Tihar.
 During the festival of Tihar, many animals including cows and crows are also worshipped.

 In the ancient Sanskrit epic Mahabharata, the five Pandavas on their way to heaven are accompanied by a dog.
 The five Pandavas with their wife Draupadi and brothers climb the Himalayas; all of them except Yudhishthira and his dog perishing along the way.
 Then Yudhishthira meets Indra, King of the gods, who welcomes him to heaven but tells him he has to leave his dog behind.
 Yudhishthira refuses to enter heaven without his dog and says he will go back to earth.
 The dog disappears and it is replaced by Yama, the god of death; Indra is impressed by his actions and then his righteousness opens the gates of heaven for Yudhishthira.

 In Hindu mythology, Yama has two dogs—Shyama and Sharvara—who guard the door of hell.
 Nepali Hindus believe that by worshipping dogs they start to see death positively, because a dog follows them in their final journey.
 They hope that dogs will guard them against the torture in hell.
 Dogs are considered to be a companion of Yama and to please him, dogs are worshipped.

 According to ABC Science, dogs might have been first domesticated in Nepal and Mongolia.